 OneHe Wears His Convictions on the Outside

-Irvine serves as co-vice-president of the global players' union — one of the most politically active footballers of his generation.
+Irvine serves as co-vice-president of the global players' union — one of the most politically active Australian footballers of his generation.

 There's a certain kind of footballer — you know the type — who when asked about anything beyond the touchline will say something about "focusing on the football" and then stare at the floor.
 Jackson Irvine is not that kind of footballer.

-He speaks about LGBTQIA+ rights, refugees, workers' rights, and mental health not with the careful cadence of a media trainer's client but with the directness of someone who has actually thought about it.
+The FC St. Pauli captain speaks about LGBTQIA+ rights, refugees, workers' rights, and mental health not with the careful cadence of a media trainer's client but with the directness of someone who has actually thought about it.
 As co-vice-president of FIFPRO, the global players' union, and president of Professional Footballers Australia, he has the institutional weight to back it up.
 But more than the titles, there's just the manner of it — the absence of hedging.
 As he told The Guardian, the principle is simple: "When you have the chance to make your voice heard, one should use it."
 Full stop.
 No caveats, no retreating to football metaphors.

-When St. Pauli sealed promotion back to the Bundesliga in May 2024, Irvine had played every single game.
 "I've never felt anything like it," he told news.com.au.
 "To see how much it means to people — not just us — is incredible."
 He'd run himself into the ground for those people.
 That's not a phrase I'm deploying loosely.

 "I've never felt anything like it.
 To see how much it means to people — not just us — is incredible."

-I once had a girlfriend who, upon seeing Jackson Irvine for the first time, said he looked like the frontman of a band she'd have been obsessed with at nineteen.
-She was not wrong.
 The long hair, the moustache, the Lou Reed lyrics inked into his skin, the Moe from The Simpsons on his thigh — there's a complete aesthetic here, and it did not arrive by accident.
+He told SoccerBible that his tattoos represent "creative and emotional expression," that growing up in a liberal Melbourne household, his parents encouraged individuality and curiosity.

-When asked by SoccerBible about the overall effect — the look, the presence, the sense that he has clearly made deliberate choices about who he is — he said: "None of this is an act.
+When asked about the overall effect — the look, the presence, the sense that he has made deliberate choices about who he is — he said: "None of this is an act.
 I'm just the person I present to be."
 I've been trying to think of a more succinct statement of authentic selfhood and I keep failing.

-He's been spotted in 1990s Socceroos training tops, obscure second-division Scottish jerseys from his early days, classic Nike templates that most clubs have long since discarded.
-As Bundesliga.com put it, he doesn't wear kits for nostalgia's sake — he wears them because they mean something.
-Which is the only honest answer to why anyone has 150 shirts.
-It's not decorative.
-It's devotional.
+Jackson Irvine owns approximately 150 football shirts, gathered through trades, thrift shops, and gifts from fellow professionals.
+He's been spotted in 1990s Socceroos training tops, obscure second-division Scottish jerseys from his early days, and classic Nike templates that most clubs have long since discarded.
+As Bundesliga.com reported, he doesn't wear kits for nostalgia's sake — he wears them because they mean something.

 FiveNick Cave.
 Gang of Four.
 The National.
 Obviously.